 Regularly performing with world-renowned orchestras and soloists, they are proud of their ongoing educational projects both in the UK and in Sri Lanka and India.

 Jesus College, founded out of the ancient nunnery of St Radegund in 1496, has a long and rich tradition of church music.
-It is distinctive in maintaining two choirs: the Chapel Choir, with its centuries of tradition, which is made up of boy choristers and adult male singers; and the College Choir, formed in 1982, which has female undergraduates for its top line.
-The adult male singers form the ‘back row’ for both choirs.
+It is distinctive in maintaining two choirs: the Chapel Choir, with its centuries of tradition, which is made up of boy choristers and adult lower voices; and the College Choir, formed in 1982, which has female voices for its top line.
+The ‘back row’ remains the same for both choirs.
 Each choir has developed a distinctive reputation and repertoire, whilst combining for key events and large-scale projects.
 In addition to the weekly schedule of choral services, members of the Choirs enjoy concerts, recordings, broadcasts and foreign tours.

 The Chapel Choir